 Umaña (Ex.
 1004), a secondary reference for all six of Petitioners' obviousness grounds, is an international application published in 1999 as WO 99/54342 and titled "Glycosylation Engineering of Antibodies for Improving Antibody-Dependent Cellular Cytotoxicity."
-Umaña was before the Examiner during examination of the application leading to the '446 Patent.
+Umaña was before the Examiner during examination of the application leading to the '292 Patent.
 (See Ex.
-1037, IDS filed Nov.
-28, 2005.)
+1036, IDS filed Aug.
+12, 2004.)

 "[T]he invention [in Umaña] is directed to host cells that have been engineered such that they are capable of expressing a preferred range of a glycoprotein-modifying glycosyl transferase activity which increases complex Nlinked oligosaccharide carrying bisecting GlcNAc."
 (Ex.
 1004, 2.)
 "The invention is based, in part, on the inventors' discovery that there is an optimal range of glycoprotein-modifying glycosyl transferase expression for the maximization of complex N-linked oligosaccharide carrying bisecting GlcNAc."
 (Ex.
 1004, 3.)
 Umaña focuses on the effect of a bisecting GlcNAc on ADCC.
-Umaña, however, does not contain any discussion of the FUT8 gene, let alone deleting or adding a mutation to the FUT8 gene in order to obtain no or decreased activity of α -1,6 fucosyltransferase.
+Umaña, however, does not contain any discussion of the FUT8 gene, let alone knocking out the FUT8 gene to create the claimed "fucosyltransferase knock-out host cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains," i.e., an αl , 6-fucosyltransferase knock-out host cell.